-The petition was created by the TCD Campaign for F2F Teaching and cites approaches from other universities, vaccination rates and the mental health of students and the student contribution charge as reasons for Trinity to provide more in-person teaching.
+The petition was created by the Students4Change and cites approaches from other universities, vaccination rates and the mental health of students and the student contribution charge as reasons for Trinity to provide more in-person teaching.

 The petition says: “If TCD has considered the current public health advice and deems that many students will not return to in-class learning, then a partial refund for students makes sense.
 Students have been milked for money for way too long for education.”

 In an open letter posted on social media to Trinity College Dublin Students’ Union (TCDSU) the group said: “The decision to keep many Trinity students mostly online for yet another semester has come as a great disappointment and shows Trinity’s disregard for its students’ mental health, education and well being.”